JupiterLikeThePlanet/Twitter-Bot-2/README.md

 This allows us to use our concealed api keys and brings in the twit package.

 - create a new instance of your bot by setting ait equal to a variable, like so: `const Bot = new Twit(config)`.
 Of course, you can call the variable anything you want.

+- I personally use variables to store my times because their written in milliseconds and var name is less confusing.
+So because we are going to test our twitter bot, there's no need have long run times.
+Create a variable that is set to ten seconds like so: `var tenSeconds = 10000`

+- Next, create a function called tweet like so:
+<pre><code>
+    function tweet(txt) {
+        Bot.post('statuses/update', {
+            status: txt
+        }, (err, data, response) => {
+            if (err) {
+                console.log(err)
+            } else {
+                console.log(`${data.text} tweeted!`)
+        }
+    })
+    }
+</code></pre>
+This code takes a string as it's param.
+The Bot var uses a twit post command that specifically targets your tweeter posts (here read as 'statuses/update') and takes as it's status the parameter.
+If it errors out the console will receive an error message, else log a successful tweet.

+- Next is function I created to help me tweet a random number.
+Why random?
+Because twitter will not post 2 duplicate statuses in a row.
+So for the sake of just making something work, I created a `tweetRandomNumber` function like so:
+<pre><code>
+function tweetRandomNumber(){
+    var randomNumber = Math.floor(Math.random()*1000)
+    tweet(randomNumber)
+}
+</code></pre>

+- Then finally at the bottom of the file, we call fire off our functions using javascripts built in function `setInterval`, taking as it's parameters our tweetRandomNumber function and the amount of time, here tenSeconds:
+<pre><code>
+setInterval(tweetRandomNumber, tenSeconds);
+</code></pre>
+This will

+- To test to see if this works, go to terminal and type, `node index.js`.
+Check your twitter feed to see that it works.
+Check console for logs or errors.

+###And that's where I leave you.
+Feel free to continue on from there using the twit documentation to expand on other twitter api features.